-In a career spanning almost 30 years, Adrian has covered a broad spectrum of historical trombone playing ranging from Baroque, Classical & Romantic on period instruments through to the modern orchestral trombone.
-He has performed with some of the world’s finest period instrument orchestras such as The Orchestra of the Age of Enlightenment, Hanover Band, King’s Consort, English Concert, English Baroque Soloists, Collegium Vocale Gent, Concerto Palatino & Cappella Mediterranea and in 2019 he made his debut with The Budapest Festival Orchestra under Ivan Fischer in Monteverdi’s L’Orfeo.
-He also continues to work on the modern trombone and has worked with the BBC Symphony Orchestra, Scottish Chamber Orchestra, City of London Sinfonia (CLS & Opera Holland Park), The Ulster Orchestra, The Royal Northern Sinfonia, Orquesta Filhamónic de Gran Canaria, Bournemourth Symphony Orchestra and the Mahler Chamber Orchestra, (Abbado/Harding)
+In a career spanning almost 30 years, Adrian has covered a broad spectrum of historical trombone playing ranging from the Baroque, Classical & Romantic periods through to the modern orchestral trombone.
+He has toured extensively with many of the World’s finest period instrument ensembles - The Orchestra of the Age of Enlightenment, The Hanover Band, The King’s Consort, The English Concert, Academy of Ancient Music, English Baroque Soloists, Collegium Vocale Gent, Concerto Palatino, Ensemble La Fenice & Cappella Mediterranea.
+2019 also saw his debut with renowned Budapest Festival Orchestra (Ivan Fischer) in a production of Monteverdi’s L’Orfeo.
+He also continues to play the modern trombone, working with the likes of the BBC Symphony Orchestra, Scottish Chamber Orchestra, Royal Northern Sinfonia, City of London Sinfonia (CLS & Opera Holland Park), The Ulster Orchestra, Orquesta Filhamónic de Gran Canaria, Bournemourth Symphony Orchestra, Britten Sinfonia and the Mahler Chamber Orchestra, (Abbado/Harding).

-Adrian has many teaching commitments and in 2018 he was appointed Professor of bass sackbut at The Guildhall School of Music & Drama (the first such appointment in the UK) and is also guest professor of sackbut at the Academy of Music, Ljubljana.
-He has been guest brass adjudicator at The Royal College of Music, for The BBC Young Musician of the Year and in 2019 was a judge for the International Brass & Woodwind competition, Varaždin, Croatia.
-After 10 years of service, Spring 2021 sees Adrian leaves his role as Head of brass studies and trombone tutor at Newcastle University to focus on his other commitments.
+As a teacher – Adrian is Professor of bass sackbut at The Guildhall School of Music & Drama and is guest Professor of sackbut at the Academy of Music, Ljubljana.
+He’s adjudicated for The Royal College of Music, The BBC Young Musician of the Year and The International Brass & Woodwind Competition, Varaždin, Croatia (2019).
+Adrian also held the positions of Head of Brass and trombone tutor at Newcastle University (2011-2021) remaining as a visiting specialist.

-Research is a large part of Adrian’s work – primarily performance-based projects and he is currently working on many projects with a number of high profile conductors and ensembles for future collaborations.
-In 2009, Adrian was awarded an Associate of the Royal Academy of Music in recognition of his significant contribution to the trombone and in 2015, he was accepted as a member of The Royal Society of Musicians.
+In 2009, Adrian was awarded an (ARAM) Associate of the Royal Academy of Music in recognition of his significant contribution to the trombone and in 2015, he was accepted as a member of The Royal Society of Musicians.